Michael Wolff (journalist): 2020s

 From January 2024, Wolff participated in Rewriting Trump, a 90-minute documentary, co-directed by Yasmine Permaul and Arthur Cary, produced by Sky Studios, for Sky Documentaries about Trump's return to the White House, first broadcast on February 28, 2025, and later via NOW TV.
 Rewriting Trump follows Wolff as he follows the election campaign, while writing his book, All or Nothing: How Trump Recaptured America.

 As of 2025, Wolff has grown a following on Instagram, where he discusses and explains Trump's personal life.

 Wolff has discussed Epstein and Epstein's relationship with Trump in several interviews.
 Wolff estimates he recorded around 100 hours of interviews with Epstein over several years.
 Wolff used Epstein as a source for his book Fire and Fury, and Epstein appeared to want Wolff to write his biography.
 In his discussions on the Trump–Epstein relationship, Wolff recounts how the President and Epstein socialized in the same New York circles and shared an interest in wealth, status, and women.
 According to Epstein's statements as recounted by Wolff, he was one of Trump's closest friends for a decade before they had a falling out over real estate in 2004.
 In November 2024, Wolff released a 2017 tape featuring Epstein discussing Trump's approach to internal politics, whereby he played members of his administration off against each other.

 Wolff has alleged that Melania Trump was also acquainted with Epstein.
-Her legal team has since challenged the claim, and The Daily Beast, who interviewed Wolff, retracted stories referencing her ties to Epstein.
-Around September 2025, The Daily Beast apologized to Trump.
+Her legal team has since challenged the claim, and The Daily Beast, who interviewed Wolff, retracted stories referencing her ties to Epstein and apologized to her.
 After Melania's lawyers reportedly threatened Wolff with a $1 billion damages claim over his comments, Wolff sued her on October 22.
-Wolff is partially covering his expenses in the lawsuit by crowdfunding on GoFundMe.
+Wolff partially covered his expenses in the lawsuit by crowdfunding on GoFundMe.
+In May 2026, Manhattan federal court Judge Mary Kay Vyskocil, a Trump-appointed Judge, dismissed Wolff's lawsuit, and stated that their dispute must be litigated "according to the same procedures as everyone else.”

 Emails released by Congress in November 2025 showed that in the course of their exchanges, Wolff advised Epstein regarding Trump.
 Some journalists assessed that Wolff's conversations with Epstein violated traditional journalistic ethics, which dissuade reporters from advising their subjects.
 Ben Smith argued that Wolff was primarily a writer and had never been confined by traditional journalistic ethics.
 Wolff conceded that some of the exchanges were "embarrassing" in retrospect, but denied advising Epstein, arguing that his approach was necessary to gain Epstein's trust.